rkotze/rkotze.github.io/_posts/2020-07-20-first-vscode-extension.md

 ## Basics around building an extension

 VS Code does a great job to help with getting started on [your first extension](https://code.visualstudio.com/api/get-started/your-first-extension){:target="\_blank" rel="noopener"}.
 They use a Yeoman generator to set up a basic hello world project which is configured to debug.
 Debugging is essential and has helped me learn about the VS Code API.
-All the basics are covered here and are worth reading the whole getting started section.
+All the basics are covered here and I'd recommend reading the whole getting started section.

-When you open the project the main entry file `extension.ts` and you should see two functions `activate` `deactivate`. **Activate** is called when an event is fired in VS Code your extension is bound to, for example calling a command via the command palette. **Deactivate** is called when the extension is disabled or uninstalled.
+When you open the project main entry file `extension.ts` you should see two functions: `activate` and `deactivate`. **Activate** is called when an event is fired in VS Code that your extension is bound to, for example calling a command via the command palette. **Deactivate** is called when the extension is disabled or uninstalled.

 ### When things start to get tricky

 This is not to scare you but to prepare yourself to be a little patient.
-The [VS code API](https://code.visualstudio.com/api/references/vscode-api){:target="\_blank" rel="noopener"} is documented but not to the extent everything has example snippets, so there will be a bit of trial and error.
+The [VS Code API](https://code.visualstudio.com/api/references/vscode-api){:target="\_blank" rel="noopener"} is documented but not to the extent everything has example snippets, so there will be a bit of trial and error.

 The key thing to understand is VS Code reads certain properties in your extension `package.json` to bind the UI to your extension commands.